usiemeblessing/Nigeria-Telecom-Subscriber-Data-Usage-Trend-Analysis/README.md

 ## ▶️ How to Reproduce

-1. Explore the raw dataset in data/raw/
+1. Explore the raw dataset in 01_ncc_raw_data/
-2. Review the cleaned dataset in data/cleaned/
+2. Review the cleaned datasets in 20_cleaned_data_(xlsx, csv)/
-3. Run the SQL scripts in the sql/ folder using MySQL (in order: schema setup → data import → analysis queries)
+3. Run the SQL scripts in the 03_sql/ folder using MySQL (in order: schema setup → data import → analysis queries)
-4. Open the Power BI dashboard in powerbi-dashboard/
+4. Open the Power BI dashboard in 04_powerbi-dashboard/
-5. Explore the dashboard pages and accompanying documentation in docs/
+5. Explore the dashboard pages in 05_visuals/
+6. Explore the accompanying documentation in 06_docs/
 ---

 ## 👤 Author